 Sponsored product reviews

-Cons: staying objective is tough, small margins, highly competitive, time-consuming
+Cons: staying objective is hard, margins vary, highly competitive, time-consuming to test thoroughly

 Offering services